BoisterousGaming/Dark-Souls-III-Cheat-Engine-Guide/README.md

 ##### 3. Safe to use
 - Unlimited iFrame/HP/Stamina and FP (online)
 - Spawn tradable items (offline)
-- Spawn usble items and use them before you got online. (offline) (example: spawn Titanite Slab to upgrade your weapon before you gone back online should be safe)
+- Spawn usble items and use them before you go back online. (offline) (example: spawn Titanite Slab to upgrade your weapon before you gone back online, should be safe)
 - Spawn soul items and use them to increase your souls amount (offline)
 - Realistic modification of character stats (risky,offline) (example:increase STR +1 and decrease INT for -1)